Foods on the caution list

 Foods on the watch-out list

-Proper food handling is always important to avoid foodborne illness, but during pregnancy, food safety is of special concern.
+Proper food handling is always important to avoid foodborne illness, but during pregnancy, food safety is even more important.
 Eat only well-done meat and eggs, and always wash your hands during food preparation.
-Being mindful of the foods listed and a few rules will keep you and your baby safe.
+Be especially mindful of the foods listed here.

 The following are general guidelines for foods to avoid for pregnant women from the Food and Drug Administration (FDA).
 The FDA website will have current recommendations and additional details.